musikforschung/pica2bibtex/README.md

 Transformation of bibliographic data from PICA Plain format to BibTeX format for RILM

-The German editorial office of the Répertoire International de Littérature Musiicale (RILM) is located at the Staatliches Institut für Musikforschung (SIM).
+The German editorial office of the Répertoire International de Littérature Musicale (RILM) is located at the Staatliches Institut für Musikforschung (SIM).
 As such, the SIM transmits all entries of the [Bibliographie des Musikschrifttums](https://www.musikbibliographie.de/) (BMS online) published in Germany to the central editorial office of [RILM Abstracts of Music Literature](https://www.rilm.org/abstracts/) on a quarterly basis.
 The bibliographic data of the BMS online are in PICAplus format and has to be transformed into BibTeX format for further processing at the RILM central editorial office.
 For this purpose, the SIM uses the command line tool Catmandu.
 Further information on Catmandu is available here https://librecat.org/Catmandu.

 # Files description